lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Changes in version -03

 * Added Max Pala, Jan Klaußner, and Scott Fluhrer as authors.
+* Added text to Introduction to justify where and why this mechanism would be used.

 Still to do in a future version: